Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Hydrodynamic Simulations and Synthetic Spectra

 In order to make the statistics of our synthetic absorption spectra as realistic as possible, we post-process them as follows.
-First, we rescale their mean optical depth at each redshift to match the observed value (following Eq.
-21 of \citealt{fauchergiguere08}).
-In order to do this, we performed the global mean of the optical depth of all spectra at each redshift, and then divided it with the observed value.
-Afterwards, we took this factor and multiplied it with the optical depth of each individual spectrum so that the rescaling could be done.
+Firstly, we rescale their mean flux transmission at each redshift to obtain $\bar{F} \approx 0.86$ at $z=2$ and $\bar{F} \approx 0.68$ at $z=3$ in line with \citet{fauchergiguere08} and \citet{mdonald2000}.
+We did this by rescaling the optical depth using a constant derived from the ratio of the target mean and the measured sample value.
 Secondly, we remove all the lines-of-sight that include Damped Lyman-$\alpha$ (DLA) or sub-DLA absorbers, so they do not contaminate our sample of SBLAs.
 To do this, we conservatively selected the lines-of-sight that have integrated hydrogen column density $N_{HI} > 10^{19} \: \text{cm}^{-2}$, accounting for $81\,733$ lines-of-sight at $z=2$ and $204\,815$ lines-of sight at $z=3$ -- this is equivalent to $2\%$ and $6\%$, respectively, of the total available lines-of-sight.
+We remove these systems because, while they may be used to identify CGM systems, they are detected due to gas cloud properties rather than the global halo properties that given rise to line blending.
+Furthermore, while these systems are rare, they are also well-studied, and we wish to conservatively study the value added by the SBLA framework that we explore.

+With these adjustments, we then smoothed and rebinned the resolved spectra so they had the same resolution as SDSS-BOSS spectra ($69 \kms$), providing us with a direct comparison of previous observational work \citepalias{pieri10,pieri14,morrison24}.